-The Lewis and Clark Trail Heritage Foundation (LCTHF), Portage Route Chapter, and Montana River Outfitters (MRO) are proud to offer a Missouri River Canoe Trip experience through the White Cliffs along the Lewis and Clark National Historic Trail!
-Join us July 13 to 15, 2020, for a fun and historic “glamping” trip!
+The Lewis and Clark Trail Heritage Foundation (LCTHF), the Portage Route Chapter, and Montana River Outfitters (MRO) are proud to offer a Missouri River Canoe Trip experience through the White Cliffs along the Lewis and Clark National Historic Trail!
+Join us July 10 to 14, 2023, for a fun and historic camping trip!
 The cost is $1,500 for LCTHF members, and $1,600 for non-members (one-year membership included).
 This fee includes nightly tent set up and breakdowns, cot with air mattress, and three delicious meals prepared for you while you and friends, old and new, paddle, hike, explore, read the historic Journals around a campfire, and enjoy pristine vistas as seen by Lewis and Clark.
-A $500 non-refundable deposit is due with RSVP by May 31, 2020, and the remaining amount is due June 15, 2020.
+You must be able to paddle a canoe to participate in this program.
+A $500 non-refundable deposit is due with RSVP by May 31, 2023, and the remaining amount is due June 15, 2023.
 Limited availability, call today to reserve your spot!

 The Sherman Library includes more than 3,000 rare and modern books, pamphlets, journals and ephemera.
 The archive contains the papers of the Lewis and Clark Trail Heritage Foundation, research materials gathered by scholars, and genealogical information on each of the Corps of Discovery members.
 View our online catalogs.

 We administer a variety of grant programs that help organizations promote or protect the Lewis and Clark trail.